Tidally Delayed Spin-Down of Very Low Mass Stars: Methods

 \subsection{Magnetic spin-down model for an isolated magnetized star}

-In our theoretical spin evolution model that dynamically couples stellar spin, magnetic field strength, X-ray luminosity and mass loss, dynamo-generated magnetic fields are the main coronal energy source, supplying both open and closed coronal fields.
-Hot gas propagates along open field lines and removes angular momentum, while magnetic dissipation in closed field lines sources X-ray emission.
-More detailed derivations are in \citep{Blackman+owen2016} where the original model was applied to the Sun, and it was further developed in \citep{kbo2023} and applied to older-than-solar low-mass MS stars.
-The main ingredients are an isothermal Parker wind \citep{Parker1958}; angular momentum loss from the equatorial plane \citep{Weber1967}; a dynamo saturation prescription based on a combination of magnetic helicity evolution and buoyant loss of magnetic fields \citep{Blackman2002, Blackman2003}, used to estimate the magnetic field strength; replacement of the convection time in the dynamo coefficients by shear or rotation time for fast rotators \citep{Blackman2015}; and a coronal equilibrium condition \citep{Hearn1975} that determines how the magnetic energy supply is distribiuted into radiation, wind, and conductive losses.
+Our spin evolution model that dynamically couples stellar spin, magnetic field strength, X-ray luminosity and mass loss is based on the analytic framework of \citep{Blackman+owen2016}, where the original model was derived and applied to the Sun, and was further developed in \citep{kbo2023} for application to older-than-solar low-mass MS stars.
+In this conceptual framework, dynamo-generated magnetic fields are the main coronal energy source, supplying both open and closed coronal fields of strength proportional to each other.
+Hot gas propagates along open field lines and removes angular momentum, while X-ray emission from magnetic dissipation results from reconnecting closed field lines that can subsequently open up.
+The main dynamically coupled ingredients are: an isothermal Parker wind \citep{Parker1958}; angular momentum loss from the equatorial plane \citep{Weber1967}; a dynamo saturation prescription based on a combination of magnetic helicity evolution and buoyant loss of magnetic fields \citep{Blackman2002, Blackman2003}, used to estimate the magnetic field strength; prescription for the turbulent correlation time in the dynamo coefficients that asymptotes to the convection time for slow rotators and shear or rotation time for very fast rotators \citep{Blackman2015}; and a coronal equilibrium condition \citep{Hearn1975} that determines how the magnetic energy supply is divided into radiation, wind, and conductive losses.
 Together, these components lead to a system of coupled equations for the X-ray luminosity, magnetic field, spin evolution and mass loss below.
+More detailed derivations are in \citep{Blackman+owen2016} and \citep{kbo2023}.